Do you know our core muscles are an extremely important part of our bodies not to be neglected during workouts?

 6. Glute bridge is good for strengthening the glute which also helps reduce the stress on the knee by offloading the stress to the glute.
 Besides, it also stabilizes your core, and if performed correctly, may help to improve problems associated with lower back pain.

-7. Squat create a basic foundation for all your daily movement and keep your body stronger.
+7. Squat creates a basic foundation for all your daily movement and keeps your body stronger.

 It helps to work out in different variations without moving too much of your body, with or without equipment.
 Squat workouts not only strengthen your core but also your legs, lats, glutes, and hip flexors.

 What Exercises Are Bad For The Lower Back?

 If you are currently experiencing back pain, please refrain from doing the following exercises: